Hi-Angel/notes-backup/shared-fses.md

 # sshfs

-I don't care enough to mention the server `ssh` config because it's simple, I don't think I changed much or anything from defaults.
+I don't care enough to mention the server `ssh` config because it's simple, it's mostly defaults.

 The sshfs call might be of interest though: